Kentucky vs. Kansas State: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +5000

-- The Kansas State Wildcats' national championship odds have improved from +15000 at the beginning of the season to +5000, the 45th-biggest change among all teams.
+- The Kansas State Wildcats were +15000 to win the national championship at the beginning of the season, and have now moved up to +5000, which is the 44th-biggest change in the country.

-- Based on its moneyline odds, Kansas State has a 2% chance of winning the national championship.
+- Kansas State's chances of winning the national championship, based on its odds, are 2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.